CoContacts FAQ: the official guide

 Q. How often are syncs done?

-On average, sixty minutes (or 15 minutes if you’ve chosen our faster sync interval from the Sync Interval tab of the Administration tab of your CoContacts dashboard) (or 24 hours if you have a free account) from the end of the previous sync, we check every contact in each of your shared groups for changes: if there are any changes, we start rolling out the changes to all your collaborators.
-Changes or deletions take only a couple of minutes, however new contacts can take longer (depending upon how many contacts, shared groups, and collaborators you have).
+On average, sixty minutes (or 15 minutes if you’ve chosen our faster sync interval from the Sync Interval tab of the Administration tab of your CoContacts dashboard) (or 24 hours if you have a free account) from the end of the previous sync, we check every contact in each of your shared labels for changes: if there are any changes, we start rolling out the changes to all your collaborators.
+Changes or deletions take only a couple of minutes, however new contacts can take longer (depending upon how many contacts, shared labels, and collaborators you have).

 Q. What if two people change the same contact at the same time?

 If both Joe Smith’s did not have 100% identical contact, then we cautiously leave the collaborator with two Joe Smiths.
-If they are actually the same person, then we strongly recommend as a best practice that the collaborator, after the first sync of a shared group is complete, use Google’s Merge Contacts command or Google’s Find & Merge Duplicates command, which allows them to, on a case by case basis, decide which contacts to merge.
+If they are actually the same person, then we strongly recommend as a best practice that the collaborator, after the first sync of a shared label is complete, use Google’s Merge Contacts command or Google’s Find & Merge Duplicates command, which allows them to, on a case by case basis, decide which contacts to merge.

 In a word, Yes!
-However here’s a more long-winded “yes” if you’re seeking further assurance… by example: Let’s say collaborator Ali accepted an invitation to shared group “Team” and the first sync of that group has already completed.
+However here’s a more long-winded “yes” if you’re seeking further assurance… by example: Let’s say collaborator Ali accepted an invitation to shared label “Team” and the first sync of that label has already completed.
 Ali then used Merge Contacts or Find & Merge Contacts, and so for example he had two contacts called “Joe Smith” and he knows they are in fact the same person, and Joe Smith A was the one that CoContacts was treating as the shared contact, and the result of the Merge is that only Joe Smith A survived (but gained some info from Joe Smith B. So then on the next sync, CoContacts will delightfully share that additional information about Joe Smith with other collaborators just as if Ali had hand-typed those changes to Joe Smith A by hand.
 Meanwhile, Joe Smith B will correctly be gone from everywhere.